lizmat/Shelve6/README.md

 is a list of logical artifact repositories in which you can store modules.

-With the service running, you can use the supplied shelve6-upload script to put artifacts into shelve6:
+With the service running, you can use the supplied shelved-upload script to put artifacts into shelved:

-    bin/shelve6-upload raku-foo-bar-0.1.tar.gz http://localhost:8080/repos/p6repo
+    bin/shelved-upload raku-foo-bar-0.1.tar.gz http://localhost:8080/repos/p6repo

 This script is just a thin wrapper around `curl`, you just need a multipart form post really.